 Choose the category of assets below that best fits your situation.

-Three people standing together.
+A man and woman smiling at the camera.
 Links to Gifts of Cash, Checks, and Credit Cards

 Gifts of Cash, Checks, and Credit Cards